ruchee/vimrc/vimfiles/bundle/vim-haxe/README.md

 ## YouCompleteMe
-[YouCompleteMe][github 8] (YCM) is a bundle that provides completeions for c-style languages.
+[YouCompleteMe][github 8] (YCM) is a bundle that provides completions for c-style languages.
 However, it has the ability to provide support for other languages as well, such as the completion methods provided through vaxe.
 Vaxe will let YCM use its completion methods automatically, all that is required is that YCM (and its libraries) be compiled